jimweirich/rspec-given/README.md

 # rspec-given

+Covering rspec-given, version 1.4.0.

-rspec-given is an RSpec 2 extension to allow Given/When/Then notation in RSpec specifications.
+rspec-given is an RSpec extension to allow Given/When/Then notation in RSpec specifications.
 It is a natural extension of the experimental work done on the Given framework.
 It turns out that 90% of the Given framework can be trivially implemented on top of RSpec.

 # Why Given/When/Then